Best Way to Cut Tile – Which Tool to Use? – Reviews & Buyer’s Guide

 - Buy a nice pair of tile nippers (not to be confused with toenail clippers)

-Shopping for tile tools is not as complicated as it may seem.
+Shopping for the best way to cut tile is not as complicated as it may seem.
 We hope these reviews help you on your way to a relaxing and successful tile project.
 We want to emphasize again how vital eye, ear, nose, and mouth protection is when cutting tile.
 There is nothing there you want to inhale or flush out of your eyes.
 And the shrieks of diamonds cutting glazed tile are probably the sound effect used for the Nazgûl in the “Lord of the Rings.”

 You aren’t making sawdust, but you are making progress.
 Go show that tile who’s the boss.
 See you in the next review.